 Internet of Things 'IoT'

-The Internet of things (IoT) is the network of physical devices, vehicles, and other items embedded with electronics, software, sensors, actuators, and network connectivity which enable these objects to collect and exchange data.
+The Internet of things (IoT) is the network of physical devices, sensors, actuators, and secure network connectivity which enable these objects to collect and exchange data.

 Each IoT devices needs to communicate with an end user, another device or human.
-For this we use many types of communication, taken from the IT world.
+For this we use many types of communication, taken from the IT world & new IoT hardware.
 Data can be both sent to and recieved from IoT devices.
 IoT devices may have a backup medium for logging data while not connected to your network.
 This is also used when the data volume is to high for transmition.
+IoT devices only send small packets of data normally less than 255 bytes.

 Wi-Fi or WiFi is a technology for wireless local area networking with devices based on the IEEE 802.11 standards.